CodewithRajDeep/TravelApp-android/README.md

 Feel free to fork this repository and contribute:
 1. Create a feature branch.
 2. Make your changes.
-3. Push your changes and create a pull request.
+3. Push your changes and create a pull requests.

 ---